laszlosomogyimusic/bootcamp-module5-challenge/README.md

-# Bootcamp Module5 Challenge - Password generator
+# Bootcamp Module 5 Challenge - Password generator

 ## Description
 This small web application generates a random password based on criteria the user selected.